mesosphere/marathon-lb/README.md

 ## Zero-downtime Deployments

+* Please note that `zdd.py` is not to be used in a production environment and is purely developed for demonstration purposes.

 Marathon-lb is able to perform canary style blue/green deployment with zero downtime.
 To execute such deployments, you must follow certain patterns when using Marathon.

 The deployment method is described [in this Marathon document](https://mesosphere.github.io/marathon/docs/blue-green-deploy.html).
 Marathon-lb provides an implementation of the aforementioned deployment method with the script [`zdd.py`](zdd.py).
 To perform a zero downtime deploy using `zdd.py`, you must: